jmartinesp/GoogleNavigationDrawerMenu/README.md

 // To work correctly, a DrawerLayout must be the only View in a ViewGroup container.removeAllViews();
 container.addView(drawer);
-// Now we add the content to the drawer since the menu is already there drawer.addView(contentView);
+// Now we add the content to the drawer since the menu is already there.
+// Also, DrawerLayout forces the contentView to be the first item.
+Otherwise, you can't click on the menu. drawer.addView(contentView, 0);
 ```